dcasati/aks-baseline_walkthroughs/scaling_aks-lza/README.md

 ##  Walthrough Overview
 In this walkthrough, you will...
 - create a new AKS cluster using the [AKS Construction Helper](https://azure.github.io/AKS-Construction/).
-- build a new container image hosting an API that creates CPU load my multiplying random numbers,
+- build a new container image hosting an API that creates CPU load by generating random numbers,
 - deploy this application to your AKS cluster,
 - use Azure Load Testing to simulate concurrent user requests and inspect the resulting load,
 - instruct the AKS scheduler to scale the number of pods depending on CPU utilization,
+- enable the AKS cluster autoscaler to scale the number of nodes hosting your workload,
 - use Azure Load Testing to simulate even more load and
 - see how AKS adds and removes virtual machines to the scale set to provide more resources.